 Overview

 To access attributes and methods of COSEM objects, the services of the xDLMS ASE are used.
-It is based on the DLMS standard, IEC 61334-4-41:1996.
+It is based on the DLMS® standard, IEC 61334-4-41:1996.
 This International Standard specifies a range of extensions to extend functionality while maintaining backward compatibility.
 The extensions comprise the following:

 additional services, see 4.2.4.3;